This corned beef hash, made of potatoes, onion, butter, and corned beef, turns St. Patrick’s Day leftovers into homemade lusciousness any time of day.

 - 4. Stir in the corned beef, sprinkle with a wee bit more salt and a generous grinding of pepper, and cook, stirring only occasionally, until crisp and browned.
 The trick here is to let the hash crisp but not burn, seeing as too much stirring or fussing will cause the potatoes to break.

 - 5. Scoop the hash onto plates, top each portion with an egg, and sprinkle with parsley, if desired.
 Serve pronto.

-- If you want to fancy up this corn beef hash recipe, rather than just plonk an egg on top, make a hash rendition of toad in a hole.
+- If you want to fancy up this corn beef hash recipe, rather than just plonk an egg on top, you could make a hash rendition of toad in a hole.
 After the hash is almost completely cooked, make four holes in the hash and carefully break an egg into each.
 Lower the heat to medium, cover the skillet, and let the eggs set just so the yoke is runny and oh so luscious.
-It’s not rocket science, I assure you.